 Risk analysis is basically a component of risk management.
 This is carried out so that the organization or the business entities could avoid any kind of unforeseen events which are basically termed as risks.
-The risk analysis majorly consists of the identification and the analysis of the potential risks.
+It majorly consists of the identification and the analysis of the potential risks.

-Now the risk analysis can be applied to several things like the projects or the security-related issues or the information technology etc. any situation where the risk can be analyzed in terms of either qualitative or quantitative basis, risks analysis is performed there.
+Now it can be applied to several things like the projects or the security-related issues or the information technology etc. any situation where the risk can be analyzed in terms of either qualitative or quantitative basis, risks analysis is performed there.

-In general, the risk analysis is the process of assessment of the likelihood of the events that may occur adversely within any formal entity be it a government organization, corporate sector or even the environment sector.
+In general, the process risk analysis of the assessment of the likelihood of the events that may occur adversely within any formal entity be it a government organization, corporate sector, or even the environment sector.

-So basically the risk analysis is nothing but the study of the underlying uncertainty of a particular course of the event.
-It is used to refer to the uncertainty that is present in the ash flow streams that are forecasted or in the probability of the successfulness of the project or the variance in the portfolio or the returns on stocks etc.
+So basically it is nothing but the study of the underlying uncertainty of a particular course of the event.
+It is used to refer to the uncertainty that is present in the ash flow streams that are forecasted or in the probability of the success of the project or the variance in the portfolio or the returns on stocks etc.

 Due to this particular reason often it has been seen that the risk analysts would like to work with the forecasting professionals so that they could together minimize the effects of the negative unforeseen events which may have come before.

-In general, the risk analysis is a technique that is used for the purpose of identifying and assessing the various factors which may jeopardize the successfulness of any particular project or the achievement of a particular goal.
+In general, it is a technique that is used for the purpose of identifying and assessing the various factors which may jeopardize the success of any particular project or the achievement of a particular goal.